Lily Mendoza

 Executive Director

-These and many more fond memories of her barrio childhood served as a gateway to her indigenous soul—memories that in her colonized socialization she formerly regarded with disdain, if not shame, as markers of poverty, rural backwardness, and the primitivism of small-town existence (their small nipa home then never even having seen the flickering shadows of a modern television set, or her barrio, the benefit of a giant grocery store that would have had milk and bread sold in “proper” industrial packaging).
-Now she recognizes that how she was raised—knowing where life’s sustenance comes from and nurtured by an intimate connection to soil, living story, and community—is what indigenous peoples meant by ginhawa (kapasnawan) or well-being.
+These and many more fond memories of her barrio childhood served as a gateway to her indigenous soul—memories that in her colonized socialization she formerly regarded with disdain, if not shame, as markers of poverty, rural backwardness, and the primitivism of small-town existence.
+Now she recognizes that how she was raised—knowing where life’s sustenance comes from and nurtured by an intimate connection to soil, living story, and community—is what indigenous peoples mean by ginhawa (in Kapampangan, kapasnawan) or well-being.

-Coming to the U.S. in 1995 for graduate study made her understand more clearly the end-logic of the West’s civilizational project—the poverty of spirit that accompanies so much affluence and commodity excess, the lack of community from individualism gone awry, the neurosis of an unfounded sense of entitlement and supremacy.
-Now living in the first de-industrialized city in the US with her activist-scholar-professor-poet husband, James (Jim) Perkinson, she finds herself sitting on the front row of history’s unfolding, her commissioned task that of bearing witness to the unraveling of Empire and its failed project of conquest and supremacy.
-Aided by indigenous memory and the still living witness of our land peoples, the Aytas, the Tedurays, the Bajaos, the Bontoks, the Manobos, the Talaandigs, the Tausugs, and many others, she longs for the birthing of new visions and desires, rooted no longer in linear narratives of progress and endless material accumulation, but in a healing return to the womb of Earth Mother and all her beings.
+Coming to the U.S. in 1995 for graduate study gave her a clearer understanding of the end-logic of the West’s civilizational project—the poverty of spirit that accompanies so much affluence and commodity excess, the lack of community from individualism gone awry, the neurosis of an unfounded sense of entitlement and supremacy.
+Now living in the first de-industrialized city in the US (Waawiyaatanong, aka Detroit, Michigan) with her activist-scholar-professor-poet husband, James (Jim) Perkinson, she finds herself sitting at the front row of history’s unfolding, her commissioned task that of bearing witness to the unraveling of Empire and the bankruptcy of its project of conquest and supremacy.
+Aided by indigenous memory and the still living witness of our land-taught peoples—the Aytas, the Tedurays, the Bajaos, the Bontoks, the Manobos, the Talaandigs, the Tausugs, and many others—she longs for the birthing of new visions and desires, rooted no longer in linear narratives of progress, self-fetishization, and endless material accumulation, but in a healing return to the womb of the Earth Mother and all her beings.